usds/equity_practice/README.md

 # Equity Toolkit for Project Delivery
-A guided set of tools to encourage the adoption of practices for equitable teams and better equity delivery with our agency partners.
+Are you interested in advancing your team's equity-centered practices?
+This guided set of tools was created to encourage you and your team in the adoption of practices that improve equity delivery with our agency partners.

 ## Overview